tchajed/coq-project-template/README.md

 ## Manual setup

 Copy this repo's `Makefile` and `.gitignore`.
-You should put your library's top-level namespace in the file `libname` (this is the root of all modules in your library within Coq) As a convention we use the CamelCase name of the library.
+You should put your library's top-level namespace in the file `libname` (the entire file will be a single word).
+As a convention we use the CamelCase name of the library.

-Your code should go in `src` (possibly in subdirectories).
-You'll also need a `vendor` directory to hold dependencies (even if it's empty).
+Your code should go in `src` (possibly in subdirectories), which is re-mapped in Coq to the top-level namespace given by `libname`.